simon-a-schmitt/FAC-Synthesis/README.md

 - Many texts that "appear very different" actually activate highly overlapping features;
 - A small number of samples that "look ordinary but fill feature gaps" can instead bring much larger performance leaps.

-It's like solving a puzzle:
-You already finished most of it.
-Just add the few parts you’re missing, and it’s complete.
-No need to gather thousands of duplicates

 ---